wtraylor/modular_megafauna_model/docs/model.md

 ------------------------------------------------------------

-\author Wolfgang Pappa, Senckenberg BiK-F
+\author Wolfgang Traylor, Senckenberg BiK-F
 \date May 2017
 \see \ref page_design
 \see \ref page_tutor